ishotjr/thingscon-salon/thingscon-salon.md

 ### Time for Another Round (Ottawa)
 #### layoffs?!
 Note:
-half a year flew by, and after the amazing experience I'd had at PRB (we won, but the real prize was getting to meet so many other Pebble devs and even real, live, actual Pebblers!), I jumped at the opportunity to attend another hackathon (I say "jumped" but what I really mean is "drove North for 10 hours into a frozen Canadian winter hellscape"!).
+half a year flew by, and after the amazing experience I'd had at PRB (we won, but the real prize was getting to meet so many other Pebble devs and even real, live, actual Pebblers!), I jumped at the opportunity to attend [another hackathon](https://www.meetup.com/FitbitYOW/events/229031503/) (I say "jumped" but what I really mean is "drove North for 10 hours into a frozen Canadian winter hellscape"!) - this time with a focus on the Health and Timeline APIs, the new Clay configuration framework, and the recently-released Pebble Time Round.
 Another amazing event (and another win) *but* with [Pebble having just laid off 25% of its workforce](https://www.theverge.com/2016/3/23/11292742/pebble-laying-off-25-percent-of-staff), the Pebble staff who were originally to attend had to cancel their plans.
-TODO: Twitter pic
+TODO: Twitter or Meetup pic

 ### Pebble A2 (Rockstar)
 #### the book